Second, Third, & Felony DUI

 Boating under the Influence or BUI

 Florida Statute 327.35 makes it a crime in Florida to operate a boat while under the influence of alcohol or a controlled substance (BUI) to the extent it impairs your normal faculties, or if you have a breath or blood alcohol level of .08 or higher.
-Punishment for this offense can include a significant fine and imprisonment.
+Punishment for this offense can include jail, probation, or a significant fine.
 The penalties increase in severity if it is your second or third BUI.
 If an individual commits a fourth or subsequent BUI, he/she will be guilty of a felony.

-We are experienced with these types of charges and can help aggressively defend them.
-Contact Williams & Wiseman, P.A.
+We are extremely experienced with these types of charges and can help aggressively defend them.
+Contact The Law Office of Travis Williams at 407-425-4755.